TitanPlayz100/pseudohuman/README.md

 - [ ] allow for multiple games to run at once through different servers or smthing

 # Changelog
+## 18/12
+- continue making mock ui to build backend on
+    - made a login page
+    - made a

 ## 17/12
 - Start work by creating initial nextjs files and getting main idea down